- Materials & Industrial Technology

 - Sustain: Create process and organization that will last.
 Have discipline to keep these processes in place.
 If you revert back to the failing ways of doing work, you will fail, again.
 If it’s working, keep doing it and improve when needed.

-Working in a bar or working in a manufacturing facility, the goal should always be to continuously improve the working conditions and the processes.
+Working in a bar or working in a manufacturing facility, the goal should always strive to continuously improve the working conditions and the processes and procedures that make up your business.
 Finding the perfect mix of improvements helps increase profits and morale while reducing costs and hazards.
-Lean Manufacturing processes will help in the re-organization of your business.
-Helping turn around a failing bar or an inefficient manufacturing center, you can use many of Jon Taffer's techniques.